mvulf/classedu2024-advctrl/homework/hw1/README.md

 By observing the system's behavior, you can identify the appropriate time to switch from the energy-based controller to the PD regulator, which is typically when the pole angle becomes relatively small.

-In [src/policy.py](./src/policy.py) find the CartPoleEnergyBased class and update it with the appropriate code.
+Once you are ready with inference in [src/policy.py](./src/policy.py) find the `CartPoleEnergyBased` class and update it with the appropriate code.

 To initiate the swing-up procedure, use: